LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 On Winning and Dying
 --------------------

-You win the game if you escape the dungeon alive (or eliminate all opposition, in some game modes).
-Your score is the sum of all gold you've plundered plus 100 gold pieces for each gem.
+You win the game if you escape the dungeon alive or eliminate all opposition.
+If you escape the dungeon, your score is the sum of all gold you've plundered, plus 100 gold pieces for each gem, minus 100 gold for each hero you lost.
+If the game mode offers you no escape and so your goal is to eliminate you foes completely, your score is 100 gold for each opponent killed, plus a bonus if you manage to kill all quickly.

 If all heroes die, your score is halved.
 You are free to start again from a different entrance to the dungeon, but all your previous wealth